Don Newman (broadcaster)

 Donald Kenneth Newman, OC (born 28 October 1940) is a retired senior parliamentary editor for CBC Television who also hosted CBC Newsworld's daily politics program CBC News: Politics.
 Newman is known for his signature introductory phrase to the viewer "Welcome to the Broadcast", in which he enunciates the first syllable of the last word more slowly than the rest of the greeting.
 The phrase became the title of his memoir, published in 2013.

 Career

-Born in Winnipeg, Manitoba, Newman began his career at CTV where he served as the network's Washington correspondent from 1972 until 1976.
-In 1976, he moved to CBC and remained in Washington until 1979.
-He served two years as the Edmonton correspondent before moving to the parliamentary bureau in 1981.
+Born in Winnipeg, Manitoba.
+Educated at Highgate School, London, UK, and University of Winnipeg.
+He began his newspaper career at the Winnipeg Tribune, moved to CJAY TV in Winnipeg, and CKCK Radio and TV in Regina.
+He returned to print with the Winnipeg Free Press and recruited to the Winnipeg Tribune as political reporter and columnist.
+In 1967, he moved to The Globe and Mail in Toronto at its Queen’s Park bureau and in 1969 to Ottawa's parliamentary bureau where his coverage included the FLQ crisis.
+He moved back to television in 1971 with CTV parliamentary bureau and was the network's Washington correspondent from 1972 until 1976.
+In 1976, he moved to CBC TV as its Washington correspondent until 1979.
+He served two years as the Edmonton CBC's Western correspondent covering the national energy program and constitutional talks before returning to the parliamentary bureau in 1981.
 From 1981 to 1993, he was the host of CBC's This Week in Parliament.
-In 1989, he began to host the daily Capital Report on the new Newsworld channel.
+In 1989, he began to host daily political programs Capital Report and live coverage on CBC's new Newsworld channel (CBC News Network).

-He anchored major political events that affected Canadians on CBC Newsworld.
+During his time with the CBC he anchored major political events that affected Canadians on CBC Newsworld.
 Some of them include: